CQCL/hugr/specification/hugr.md

 We will likely also want to add a fixed set of attributes to certain subsets of `TYPE`.
 In Tierkreis these are called “type constraints”.
 For example, the `Map` type can only be constructed when the type that we map from is `Hashable`.
-For the Hugr, we may need this `Hashable` constraint, as well as a `Nonlinear` constraint.
-Finally there may be a `const-able` or `serializable` constraint meaning that the value can be put into a `const`-node: this implies the type is `Nonlinear` (but not vice versa).
+For the Hugr, we will need this `Hashable` constraint, as well as a `Classic` constraint.

-**TODO**: is this set of constraints (nonlinear, const-able, hashable) fixed?
-Then Map is in the core HUGR spec.
+**TODO**: fix this set of constraints (classic/copyable, hashable);

-Or, can extensions (resources) add new constraints?
-This is probably too complex, but then both hashable and Map could be in the Tierkreis resource.

-(Or, can we do Map without hashable?)
+extensions/resources *cannot* add new constraints.
+Use hashable for static type parameters, put Map in Tierkreis resource not core spec.

 ### Resources